ietf-wg-httpapi/mediatypes/draft-ietf-httpapi-yaml-mediatypes.md

 # IANA Considerations

-This specification defines the following new Internet media types {{MEDIATYPE}}.
+This specification defines the following new Internet media type {{MEDIATYPE}}.

 IANA has updated the "Media Types" registry at <https://www.iana.org/assignments/media-types>
 with the registration information provided below.